 A lot of students move to Sydney for the first time when they start their studies, and the city may seem like an intimidating place.
 But don’t be scared to get out and explore the city.
 A lot of students who are from Sydney may not have even seen some of the places you want to visit.
 Plan a day trip to the beaches, parks, botanic gardens and museums the city has to offer.

 This tip came up again and again and again.
 Every student we asked told us that getting involved in campus life in their first year was the best thing they did - or the thing they most regret not doing.
 There is always something interesting happening at the University.
 Whether it is a music festival, a club or society, free food, petting zoos, markets and student exhibitions or volunteer outreach programs, there is literally something happening almost every day.

-Jacob Masina, in his second year of a Bachelor of Laws/Bachelor of Arts (Hons) degree says,
+Jacob Masina, a Bachelor of Laws/Bachelor of Arts (Hons) student says,

 “Embrace the campus culture and university social life.
 Sydney University is the best university in the country not only for its academic record but also because the student experience is second to none.
 Join a society.
 Discover a talent you never knew you had.
 Explore an interest and develop a community.”